 These are the most reliable tips to save money at Home Depot.
 They range from little-known discounts to well-worn advice on shopping trip timing.

 Home Depot’s coupon page is a goldmine for discounts and deals in-store and online.
 If you’re planning a store visit, scroll to the bottom to search for your local ad, which contains time-limited sales not advertised elsewhere on Home Depot’s website.

 2. Sign Up for Text Alerts

 Sign up for Home Depot’s text alerts if your mobile provider doesn’t charge for inbound SMS messages.
-Otherwise, don’t bother, as you’ll receive several messages per week (at the least).
+You’ll receive at least several messages per week.